-To kick start 2016, Twig undertook an ecological reinstatement program, including tree and hedge planting, for a new solar farm client, Conergy.
-This was on a 9.47 hectare site in Guston, near Dover.
+Twig undertook an ecological reinstatement program, including tree and hedge planting, for a new solar farm client, Conergy.
+This was on a 9.47-hectare site in Guston, near Dover.

 Native tree and hedge planting

 Working closely alongside Conergy, the team were tasked with delivering an arrangement of tree and hedge planting objectives across the site, following a strict planting schedule.
-A diverse range of species of different heights were planted, from slot planting a 280 metre stretch of native mixed 40-60cm bareroot whips, to filling in existing hedgerows with the more substantial 1.8-3 metre trees and creating a small copse.
-All flora species being native from Hawthorn Crataegus monogyna and Blackthorn Prunus spinosa, to Hazel Corylus avellana and Beech Fagus sylvatica.
-These species, once established, will provide an excellent natural secure nesting habitat, as well as a great food source with nectar rich flowers in spring and in fruiting berries and nuts in autumn.
+A diverse range of species of different heights was planted, from slot planting a 280-metre stretch of native mixed 40-60cm bare root whips to filling in existing hedgerows with the more substantial 1.8-3 metre trees and creating a small copse.
+All flora species are native from Hawthorn Crataegus monogyna and Blackthorn Prunus spinosa, to Hazel Corylus avellana and Beech Fagus sylvatica.
+These species, once established, will provide an excellent natural secure nesting habitat, as well as a great food source with nectar-rich flowers in spring and in fruiting berries and nuts in autumn.